How

 by H. Peter Nesvold, Jeffrey Anapolsky, Alexandra Reed Lajoux

-* Navigate through complicated valuation, financing, legal,
+* Navigate through complicated valuation, financing, legal, accounting, and tax issues

 * Create the optimal deal structure